Own-Data-Privateer/hoardy-web/tool/README.md

   Currently, the extension archives everything except WebSockets data but `wrrarms` + `pandoc` only work well for dumps of mostly plain text websites (which is the main use case I use this whole thing for: scrape a website and then mass-convert everything to PDFs via some `pandoc` magic, then index those with `recoll`).

-- Converter from `mitmproxy` dumps, HAR, WARC, and PCAP files into WRR.
+- Converter from HAR, WARC, and PCAP files into WRR.
 - Converter from WRR to WARC.
 - Data deduplication.
 - Non-dumb server with time+URL index and replay, i.e. a local [Wayback Machine](https://web.archive.org/).